Why Speak in Tongues?

 Speaking in tongues was the norm in the first century church.
 Luke included five records of speaking in tongues in the book of Acts and Paul wrote extensively on speaking in tongues in his section on spiritual matters to the Corinthian church.

 Speaking in tongues continued to be prevalent in the early church until the fourth century according to some church fathers.
 From then, until the western Middle Ages, during the dearth of all historical records in what has been called the Dark Ages, records of speaking in tongues cease.
 From the Middle Ages onward sporadic revivals of the manifestation of the gift from the Holy Spirit occurred.
-The most noted, widespread and far-reaching was the charismatic renewal that occurred in the United States from the mid 1960ís through the mid 1970ís.
-Subsequently, Brazil, likewise, experienced a wave of charismatic renewal in the 1980ís and 1990ís.
+In recent centuries the most noted, widespread and far-reaching was the charismatic renewal that occurred in the United States from the mid 1960's through the mid 1970's.
+Subsequently, Brazil, likewise, experienced a wave of charismatic renewal in the 1980's and 1990's.
 Currently, Nigeria and other Central African nations are experiencing a dynamic wave of charismatic renewal.

 Speaking in tongues is a simple matter of responsive faith.
 It then nurtures individual faith unto salvation.
 That is, it nurtures the soul for spiritual growth towards a mature understanding of the great mystery of Christ and the church, revealed, first and foremost, by the ascended Lord Jesus Christ, to the apostle Paul.

 It is a language of other men or of angels that was never learned by the individual who speaks it.
 By it an individual speaks divine mysteries and the wonderful works of God.
 It is the outward seal on the soul destined for salvation.

 In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that Holy Spirit of promise